raganwald/allong.es/README.md

 `callFirst` and `callLast` are just like `callLeft` and `callRight`, but they are *binary* functions: They accept a function and exactly one argument.
 This is sometimes useful when combining functions together.

-`callFirst` and `callLast` both have "flipped and curried" versions (`callThisFirst` and `callThisLast`). `callThisLast` is especially useful for working with functions written in "collection - operation" style.
+`callFirst` and `callLast` both have "flipped and curried" versions (`callFirstWith` and `callLastWith`). `callLastWith` is especially useful for working with functions written in "collection - operation" style.
 Here we take advantage of the fact that they are "automatically curried" to implement the popular `pluck` function.

 ### currying